akhilchibber/Plant-Seedlings-Classification/README.md

 Welcome to the GitHub repository for the Plant Seedlings Classification Project.
 This repository contains a detailed Jupyter Notebook that guides users through the entire process of training a deep learning model for classifying various plant seedlings.

 ## Dataset
-This project utilizes the "V2 Plant Seedlings Dataset," which comprises 5,539 images of crop and weed seedlings at different growth stages, which can be found on Kaggle: [Plant Seedlings Classification Dataset](https://www.kaggle.com/datasets/vbookshelf/v2-plant-seedlings-dataset).
+This project utilizes the "V2 Plant Seedlings Dataset", which comprises 5,539 images of crop and weed seedlings at different growth stages, which can be found on Kaggle: [Plant Seedlings Classification Dataset](https://www.kaggle.com/datasets/vbookshelf/v2-plant-seedlings-dataset).
 The dataset is richly diverse, containing 12 distinct plant species common in Danish agriculture.
 Each class consists of RGB images showing plants at various growth stages, making it a perfect dataset for our classification task.

 ## Project Features
 1. **Data Preparation:** Understand your data with comprehensive visualizations.